TFN: An Interpretable Neural Network with Time-Frequency Transform Embedded for Intelligent Fault Diagnosis: Prilimilary

 TFT methods can project the non-stationary signals from time domain into time-frequency domain to obtain their time-frequency joint information.
-As shown in Fig. \ref{fig:TFT process}, the input signal is simulated for rolling bearing with inner fault, and its time-frequency spectrum demonstrates both the vibration frequency and the dual-impulse property.
+As shown in Fig. \ref{fig:TFT process}, the input is a simulated signal of rolling bearing with inner fault, and its time-frequency spectrum demonstrates both the vibration frequency and the dual-impulse property.
 Due to their powerful analytical abilities, TFT methods play an important role in the feature extraction of mechanical fault diagnosis.